-It is a book about the birth of a musical gharana, the journey of the people who founded it and people who became a part of its lineage.
-Gharana was called Jaipur gharana, though all the people behind it lived and nurtured it primarily in various parts of Maharashtra.
+The Music Room is a book about the birth of a musical Gharana.
+The journey of the people who founded it.
+And people who became a part of its lineage.
+Gharana was called Jaipur Gharana, though all the people behind it lived and nurtured it primarily in various parts of Maharashtra.
 It was founded by Alladiya Khan who traces back his lineage from Haridas, whose famous disciple was Tansen, one of the nine jewels of Akbar.
-He also had a history of having his origins in a Brahmin family that somewhere down the line got converted into a Muslim family, but still follows certain Brahmin rituals like wearing the sacred thread.
+He also had a history of having his origins in a Brahmin family that somewhere down the line got converted into a Muslim family.
+But still follows certain Brahmin rituals like wearing the sacred thread.

-The author of the book is a student of Dhondutai, a leading vocalist of the ghrana and a student of Alladiya Khan and Kesarbai Kerkar, who was one of the most famous singers from the gharana.
-The book traces the journey of the two protagonists i.e. the author and her teacher Dhondutai, through their 25 year long musical association.
-It takes you back and forth in time and the stories are revealed through the dialogues between the teacher and the student.
-It traces the lives and times of famous musicians, their passion of music, their willingness to give up anything for music and their eccentricities.
+The author of the book is a student of Dhondutai, a leading vocalist of the Gharana.
+And a student of Alladiya Khan and Kesarbai Kerkar, who was one of the most famous singers from the Gharana.
+The book traces the journey of the two protagonists i.e. the author and her teacher Dhondutai, through their 25-year long musical association.
+It takes you back and forth in time.
+And the stories are revealed through the dialogues between the teacher and the student.
+It traces the lives and times of famous musicians.
+Their passion for music, their willingness to give up anything for music and their eccentricities.

 The book has many layers.
 One layer talks about the musical world, the ragas, the times of ragas, the nuances of ragas.
-The second layer talks about the student teacher relationship, how it happens and how it is nurtured, and how it becomes the most important relationship in the lives of both the student and the teacher.
-The third layer talks about the pain of women who have chosen music over everything else, their dichotomous status in the society, they are respected and revered at one end and are ridiculed at the other end and probably both at the same time and their constant struggle to deal with this dual status.
-It talks about strong women and the ways they adopted to survive the way they wanted to.
+The second layer talks about the student-teacher relationship, how it happens and how it is nurtured.
+And how it becomes the most important relationship in the lives of both the student and the teacher.
+The third layer talks about the pain of women who have chosen music over everything else.
+Their dichotomous status in the society, they are respected and revered at one end and are ridiculed at the other end and probably both at the same time.
+And their constant struggle to deal with this dual status.
+It talks about strong women and the ways they adapted to survive the way they wanted to.